-- Applications submitted by April 1, 2022
+- Applications submitted by April 3, 2023

 - Eligibility and completeness check

 - Peer Review

 - Review processing and analysis

 - Final funding decisions by IMLS Director

 - Announcement in August

-- All projects start September 1, 2022
+- All projects start September 1, 2023

 This will give you a sense of the timeline and how the process works.

 Grant proposals go through peer review.
 Reviewers will read your proposals and evaluate them to make sure you have responded to the Notice of Funding Opportunity and that your proposed project has potential for success.
 We will present the reviewers' comments and scores to the IMLS Director who will then make funding decisions based on the reviewers' evaluations and the overall goals of the program and the agency.
 Announcements will be made in August for a September 1st start date.

-To get a better idea about how to align your project with the three categories, you can use our Awarded Grants Search.
+If you need to get a better idea about how to align your project with the three IMLS goal categories, you can search previous awardees using our Awarded Grants Search.

 Starting on the IMLS home page, click on Grants at the top of the page and then click on Search Awarded Grants.

-From here you can search "Native American Library Services - Enhancement Grants" under Program and select "FY2021" under the Fiscal Year and then hit Submit.
-If you click on an application Log Number, you'll find a short description for each one and under the description, there is a PDF document you can download, which is the Proposal Narrative and Schedule of Completion for each funded project.
+From here you can select "FY2022" under the Fiscal Year and "Native American Library Services - Enhancement Grants" under Program then hit Submit which will pull up all FY 2022 Enhancement Awardees.

+Under the description, there is a PDF document you can download, which will include the Proposal Narrative and Schedule of Completion for each funded project.